 Le Marche had been my destination on several wine trips in the past.
 I attended the opening of the Domodimonti winery in 2010 and revisited the vineyard after Vinitaly, which takes place in Verona, in 2011.

-Located only two hours plus east of Rome, Le Marche offers breathtaking views characterized by simple, yet elegant beauty.
+offers breathtaking views characterized by simple, yet elegant beauty.

 Le Marche offers a vast landscape of narrow coastal plains that rise sharply into the peaks of the Sibillini mountains, which create a natural boundary between Umbria and Tuscany.
 The region of Emilia-Romangna is to the north and Abruzzo is to the south.